SEKOIA-IO/sol-query-library/README.md

 	* Best suited: detection and hunting use cases based on event behaviour
 * [Sigma Rules](https://docs.sekoia.io/xdr/features/detect/sigma/): Sigma is a generic and open format you can use to write signatures that will be applied to your event stream in real-time.
 Sigma Correlations allow you to add multiple Sigma Rules to a detection logic.
 	* Best suited for: detection use cases
-* [SKQL](https://docs.sekoia.io/xdr/features/investigate/sekoia_operating_language/): A powerful, pipe-based query language that can be used to interrogate multiple Datasources across the Sekoia platform including telemetry events, alerts, cases, intakes and communities
+* [SOL](https://docs.sekoia.io/xdr/features/investigate/sekoia_operating_language/): A powerful, pipe-based query language that can be used to interrogate multiple Datasources across the Sekoia platform including telemetry events, alerts, cases, intakes and communities
 	* Best suited for: hunting, security reporting and analytics based use-cases

-## SKQL Quick-Start
+## SOL Quick-Start

 ### Available Datasources